SuperMairio/1320071.github.io/_posts/2020-07-14-twitter-bot.md

 `git update-index --skip-worktree topsecretfile.py `

-To ensure photos are sent at set intervals I orginally envisioned a script that would be running continously and using some form of counter functionallity.
+To ensure photos are sent at set intervals I originally envisioned a script that would be running continuously and using some form of counter functionality.
 After actually considering the problem for more than ten seconds I realised that this would not be ideal.
 Instead I opted to set up a cron job to run the script at set times.

 The timings I eventually settled on was every to run the script on every sixth hour, (thank you <a href="https://crontab.guru/#0_*/6_*_*_*">crontab guru</a>!) the command I used is as follows: